iPlumb3r/Th3Sr1b3Pr0j3ct/README.md

 _Note : EBR ID allows to <a href="https://github.com/iPlumb3r/BigPicture/blob/master/HowTo/Navigate_EN.md">semantically navigate</a> in the <a href="https://www.topincs.com/EntangledBootstrap/">Topincs-powered "Entangled Bootstrap" Repository</a>_

-Introduction
--

-The SCRIBE Project aims to build a distributed **Conceptionary Manager** which is a distributed application which allow to manage 1 or several **Conceptionary**.

 Motivation
 -
 In order to better define "What Are We Talking About ?"